Road Warriors: Return to WCW (1996)

-Return to the WWF
+Return to the WWF (1997–1999)

 Early feuds (1997–1998)

 After leaving WCW, the duo took various independent bookings both in the U.S. and Japan before signing with the WWF, making their surprise return on the February 24, 1997, edition of Monday Night Raw where they destroyed the Headbangers, despite both teams being counted out.
+Even though the "Road Warrior" name wasn't used or mentioned during their original WWF run, Hawk and Animal were referred to as "Road Warrior Hawk" and "Road Warrior Animal" and "The Road Warriors" name was used as a nickname for the team.
 The Legion of Doom then went on to team with Ahmed Johnson to face Faarooq, Crush, and Savio Vega of the Nation of Domination in a Street Fight at Wrestlemania 13 in their home town of Chicago.
 After defeating The Nation, they went on to perform the Doomsday Device on the team of PG 13.
 Before the match, Ahmed was given special shoulder pads like the LOD wear, however they were never returned due to Hawk giving them to Johnson.
 The Legion of Doom would be heavily involved in the feud with the Hart Foundation siding with Stone Cold Steve Austin, Ken Shamrock and Goldust at In Your House: Canadian Stampede.
 The Legion of Doom also became 2-time WWF tag team champions on October 13, 1997, when they defeated The Godwinns.
 In November 1997, the Legion of Doom faced the newly formed New Age Outlaws (Road Dogg and Billy Gunn) and lost the titles to the upstart team.

 The Legion of Doom would challenge the Outlaws several times in the next couple of months but could not win the gold.
 On one episode of Raw, the Outlaws shaved the head of Road Warrior Hawk and were beaten down further by DX.
 On February 23, 1998, on Raw, the Legion of Doom seemed to have won the Tag Team titles back when they hit the Doomsday Device, but as Animal went for the pin, the referee was distracted by Hawk's celebration, allowing the Outlaws to take advantage and win the match.
 After the match, the Legion of Doom brawled with one another out of frustration and weren't seen on WWE television after that, indicating that the team was disbanded for good.